codeWithGodstime/FZbot/README.md

 ###### Effortlessly download films and TV shows directly from the web using a powerful and user-friendly terminal-based tool.

-FZBot Downloader helps you effortlessly download films and TV shows directly from the web using a powerful and user-friendly terminal-based tool.
+FZBot Downloader helps you effortlessly download films and TV shows directly from the web from your terminal.

 ### Key Features